exteraGram

 send_text(peer_id, "Hello from my plugin!")

-# Send a reply to a message
+# Send a reply.

 send_text(peer_id, "This is a reply.", replyToMsg=9876)